 Water purifiers have become a necessity for almost every home.
 The increasing level of water pollution poses a great risk to your health and well-being.
 In 2018, the water-borne disease was one of the largest killers in India.
-The traditional methods of purifying water don’t work in removing bacteria, viruses and chemical impurities.
+The traditional methods of purifying water don’t work in removing bacteria, viruses, and chemical impurities.
 The only way to deal with the problem is by installing a water purifier.
 However, one of the reasons many people avoid using a water purifier is because they waste a lot of water.
-But, thanks to the advancement of technology, some purifiers waste no water at all whereas others reject a very small quantity of water which can be reused.
+But, thanks to the advancement of technology, some purifiers waste no water at all whereas others reject a very small quantity of water that can be reused.
 Surprised?
-Read the blog to find out some clever ways on how to conserve water at home even when using a water purifier.
+Read the blog to find out some clever ways how to conserve water at home even when using a water purifier.

 Which Water Purifier Do You Need?

 Before discussing the ways to conserve water, an important question that many people ask is which water purifier is right for them.
-The one-size-fits-all formula doesn’t apply for water purifiers.
+The one-size-fits-all formula doesn’t apply to water purifiers.
 An effective way to choose the right water purifier is by getting the water quality tested.
 You can easily request a water quality test with KENT, who will visit your home to check the water quality.
 Depending on the test results and impurities present in water, you can choose from UV or RO water purifier.

 Difference Between RO and UV Water Purifiers

 The UV water purifiers use a high-power UV lamp to disinfect water, thereby removing deadly bacteria and viruses.
 UV purifiers are ideal for purifying tap or municipal corporation water.
-The water purifiers use UV rays to kill harmful bacteria, germs and microbes with the help of a high-power UV lamp.
+The water purifiers use UV rays to kill harmful bacteria, germs, and microbes with the help of a high-power UV lamp.
 The radiation of the UV lamps kills all harmful microorganisms present in water, thereby making it safe for use.
-The best part is UV water purifiers don’t waste water at all during the purification process.
+The best part is that UV water purifiers don’t waste water at all during the purification process.

 Ways to Reuse RO Waste Water

-Here are some clever ways to reuse rejected water from RO water purifier and use it for different household purposes.
+Here are some clever ways to reuse rejected water from the RO water purifier and use it for different household purposes.